 The Common Virginia Strawberry, Fragaria virginiana, is a native perennial forb, that usually has the flower cluster at the leaf level or below.

 Leaves are all basal on long stalks.
 They are 3-parted, toothed on the margins and the individual leaflets are usually on short stalks and the leaflet tip tooth is usually half as wide and shorter than the side teeth.
 Leaflets are somewhat thicker than F. vesca.
+The leaflets vary in shape between two of the four varieties of this species.
 Like garden strawberries, they spread by runners.

 The inflorescence is a cluster of small flowers at the top of the flowering scape (an above ground extension of the root), usually held at leaf level or below.

-Flowers: The wild strawberries have 5-parted 1/2-3/4 inch perfect flowers with wide white rounded petals.
+Flowers: The wild strawberries have 5-parted 1/2-3/4 inch flowers with wide white rounded petals that have clawed bases.
+Plants can vary in having flowers that are functionally bisexual (perfect), functionally staminate (male) or functionally pistillate (female).
 Flowers have a hairy stalk.
-There are 5 green pointed sepals placed alternate with the petals and alternating with the sepals are 5 green shorter lobes.
+There are 5 green pointed sepals placed alternate with the petals and alternating with the sepals are 5 green shorter bractlets.
 All are slightly hairy.
-There are numerous stamens with yellow anthers surrounding a blunt central yellow-green receptacle.
+There are numerous stamens with yellow anthers surrounding a blunt central yellow-green receptacle composed of numerous carpels.

 Fruit: The small fruits, red when ripe, 1/2 to 3/4 inches long and somewhat rounded, are fragrant and edible - see below.
 We should clear up the terms however.
 The actual fruit of the strawberry is the small achene that is embedded in what has become the red fleshy receptacle of the plants flower.
 It is in these receptacles that the differences between strawberry species is most noticeable.
 In F. virginiana the achenes are embedded in small pits in the surface of the fruit.
 Since many mammals eat those receptacles, the small seeds get spread far and wide.